Get into the Christmas spirit in Brussels

-Are you still looking for your destination for a Christmas break in Europe this year?
-Here you have five reasons why spending Christmas in Brussels is an excellent choice.
+Are you looking for a destination for a Christmas break in Europe this year?
+Here you have five reasons to why spending Christmas in Brussels is an excellent choice.

 1. Christmas market

 From the 30th of November to the 6th of January, the city centre turns into an original and impressive Christmas Market with more than 200 chalets called ‘WinterWonders’.
 Combine this festive ambiance with some fun on the wide variety of fairground attractions or ice-skating in the covered ice rink.
 Enjoy the Christmas events like the light parades that take place every Saturday, the concerts at the Grand Place or the choirs at the Saint Catherine square.

 No matter the moment of the year, it is always worth to visit the most beautiful square in the world, the ‘Grand Place’ of Brussels.
 The little statue ‘Manneken pis’ has become a symbol for the city and a must-see for tourists as well as its feminine and canine versions: Jeanneke Pis and Zinneke Pis.

 It is also highly recommended to enjoy the panoramic views of the city at the top of Atomium and the exhibitions inside the steel monument and discovering all the main European monuments by a walk at Mini-Europe.
 Admire the 48 statues of the Petit Sablon, have a walk in any of the wonderful parks of Brussels like Parc du Cinquantenaire and take a picture at one of the most photogenic spots of the city: Mont des Arts.